CiscoDevNet/NX-SDK/README.md

      /NX-SDK# python scripts/rpm_gen.py -h
     ```
  - NOTE: By default, NXSDK_ROOT is set to /NX-SDK.
 If NX-SDK is installed in any other location other than the
-         default location then its mandatory to set NXSDK_ROOT to the right location for the script to work.
+         default location then its mandatory to set NXSDK_ROOT env to the right location for the script to work.
    ```
       export NXSDK_ROOT=<absolute-path-to-NX-SDK> (if not default /NX-SDK)
    ```